 Having exercised with gym equipment for over thirty years, I decided to qualify as a Personal Trainer in my forties, to officially help other people to lose weight, get stronger, and more toned.

 I enjoyed Calisthenics so much, that I also became certified as a Calisthenics instructor, so that I could share my love of it with others.

 Now at 45 years old, I’m in the best shape of my life.
-I mostly eat Primal food six days a week — wholesome, natural and unprocessed — no sugar or wheat.
+I mostly eat Primal food six days a week — wholesome, natural and unprocessed — no sugar or wheat; Primal helped me to shed a lot of body fat.
 For one meal at the weekend, I have a treat meal where I eat and drink anything I like.

 My shoulders are striated, and much larger than they ever were from shoulder pressing and dumbbell lateral raises.
 People often comment on how ripped my arms look.
 My body moves as one complete unit.
 I can do things that I never thought were possible.